 Even with the best will in the world, online shopping isn’t always safe.

-Luckily for only 300yen per item, From Japan will ensure your orders against non-delivery and loss or damaged during shipping.
+Luckily for only 300 yen per item, From Japan will ensure your orders against non-delivery and loss or damage during shipping.

 No matter the value of the item!